pytorch/pytorch/aten/src/README.md

    in the `.h`.
 Search for `mutex` for an example of this principle being applied.
    (This convention is OPPOSITE from the prevailing convention in PyTorch and ATen, where C++ headers are defined in `.h` files.)

+Arguably, the "C-compatible" headers should live in a separate directory, distinct from the C++ code.
+We think this might be a good thing to do eventually, and would make the code structure more clear, but we have not done it at the moment.